 I don’t care for zucchini by itself, but like most people I’ll take it baked into bread.
-This recipe for Whole Wheat Zucchini Bread is particularly good.
-It’s by Jane Brody which means it has some nutritional value as well.
+This recipe for Whole Wheat Zucchini Bread is particularly good and has some nutritional value as well.

-Of course I made some changes to the original recipe.
+The original recipe is from Jane Brody, but as usual I made some changes.
 Instead of using half whole wheat and half white, I used King Arthur’s White Whole Wheat.
 I also drained the zucchini on paper towels for about 10 minutes, which may have been why the batter was so very thick.
 Not that it was a problem, because the bread was very good in the end.
 It had a soft, not-too-sweet interior and a lumpy, bumpy, almost cookie-like crust.
 Hopefully Fuzz will eat some for her snack.

 Finally, I’ve started toasting nuts in the microwave again.
 Every microwave is different, but I’ve found that if I put a handful walnuts or pecans on some paper towels and toast for 1 minute and 40 seconds at 50% power, I get nicely toasted nuts.
 Sometimes I use 40% power, depending on the nuts.
 Pecans are better at 40%.
 The trick is not using full power because in modern microwaves, nuts tend to burn.
 It might take some experimenting with different power settings on your microwave, but you really can toast small amounts of nuts in it if you figure out the right setting.

 - 1 1/4 cup packed, finely grated, unpeeled zucchini